-Some landlords require three months (or more) payment in advance and a better price can often be negotiated with a full year’s payment up front.
+Some landlords require three months' rent (or more) payment in advance and a better price can often be negotiated with a full year’s payment up front.
 As in America, landlords vary greatly, with some being very attentive to tenants and others responding slowly to requests.
 If possible, securing a reference from a previous tenant is ideal.

 Airfare is typically not included in contracts for teaching in Thailand.
 On the rare occasion that it is included, it would normally take the form of a contract completion bonus.
 As such, factoring in the cost of a return flight along with all other expenses is important when negotiating a contract.
-Health Benefits

 Most schools include medical coverage in their contracts following a three-month probationary period.
-During the first three months in country, some schools may ask for an employee to obtain their own insurance or may assist in covering it through one of the various organizations such as BUPA or AIA.
+During the first three months in-country, some schools may ask for an employee to obtain their own insurance or may assist in covering it through one of the various organizations such as BUPA or AIA.

 Health care in Thailand is inexpensive and normally of high quality.
 ESL teachers can also choose to obtain insurance through a company in their home country before going abroad.
 This is normally a good idea no matter where you travel.

 It would be prudent to bring a year’s supply of any medication for which you would not be comfortable using a substitute, as brands will often vary from North American pharmaceuticals.
-Retirement Age

 As in many Asian countries, the established government retirement age is somewhat flexible in the private sector.
 Thailand’s retirement age of 60 is generally adhered to in government schools and most often followed by private schools.
-Some private schools will retain teachers over 60 if they have already established a relationship with them and feel that they continue to be of benefit to the school.
+Some private schools will retain teachers over 60 if they have already established a relationship with them and feel that they will continue to be of benefit to the school.

 As most health insurance companies will not grant policies for employees over age 60, finding employment in this age bracket can be a further challenge.
-Technology and Advancement

 Thailand, as with most countries in South East Asia, is technologically advanced and ESL teachers will find communicating within the country and outside of Thailand relatively easy and inexpensive.
 If teachers do not have Internet access at their accommodations, there are options for accessing the internet and making phone calls elsewhere:

 American Food continues to establish a presence in Thailand.
-In Bangkok and other large city centers, chain restaurants such as McDonald’s, KFC, Burger King and Hard Rock Cafe can be found easily.
+In Bangkok and other large city centers, chain restaurants such as McDonald’s, KFC, Burger King and Hard Rock Café can be found easily.